Jazzmine-Flora/se_project_aroundtheus/README.md

 **Things that i've learned**

+In this project i have learned how to fetch data from APIs.
+Which makes our site interesting and the users can interect with our sites.
+Send and recieve data.
-In this project i have learned how elements are displayed correctly on popular screen sizes.
+i have also learned how elements are displayed correctly on popular screen sizes.
 I also learned grid functions and its properties and how flexbox and grid can be applied together where needed.
 However, i would still like to improve my understanding in how to use these and media screen properties.